Nets' Dinwiddie to have surgery for partially torn right ACL - WHIZ News

 NEW YORK (AP) — Spencer Dinwiddie will have surgery to repair a partially torn ACL in his right knee, an early blow to a Brooklyn Nets team that hoped it had left its injury troubles behind.

 Dinwiddie was hurt Sunday in Charlotte during the third quarter of the Nets’ first loss of the season.
-The Nets said Monday the guard’s surgery was scheduled for next week and further updates would be provided afterward.
+The team said Monday his surgery was scheduled for next week and further updates would be provided afterward.

+The veteran guard didn’t rule out returning this season, recalling in an Instagram post that he made it back from a more severe knee injury in college seven months later.

-Dinwiddie excelled in a reserve role for the the Nets in the past but had been in the starting lineup for the first three games under Steve Nash, averaging 6.7 points.
+Dinwiddie excelled in a reserve role for the Nets in the past but had been in the starting lineup for the first three games this season under new coach Steve Nash, averaging 6.7 points.

+“It’s just a tough break for him and for us obviously,” Nash said before the Nets lost 116-111 to Memphis in overtime Monday night.

+“He’s a terrific player that was able to fill multiple roles for us and give us a great athlete on top of that, so he’ll be really missed by us.
+But more importantly, we all feel for Spence.”

 Though his numbers are down this season with more firepower around him, Dinwiddie remains valued for the numerous roles he has played on the Nets since arriving in 2016.